sqlanywhere/sqlanydb/README.rst

 License
 -------
-This package is licensed under the terms of the Apache License, Version 2.0
+This package is licensed under the terms of the Apache License, Version 2.0.
+See the LICENSE file for details.

 Feedback and Questions
 ----------------------